guliz-gokceler-2014400192/EndoL2H/README.md

 - **test.py:** You can use this script to test the model after training.
 First, it creates model and dataset given the option.
 Then, it runs interference for --num_test images and save results to an HTML file.
 Use '--results_dir' to specify the results directory.
 - **networks.py:** It contains PyTorch model definitions for all network.
 - **base_options.py:** It defines options used during both training and test time.
+- **psnr_ssim_calculations.ipynb:** You can use this script to see overall and fold by fold PSNR and SSIM results.
 - **combine_A_and_B.py:** pix2pix training requires paired data.
 It generates training data in the form of pairs of images {A,B}, where A and B are two different depictions of the same underlying scene.
 Corresponding images in a pair {A,B} must be the same size and have the same filename.
 Once the data is formatted this way, call:

 ```bash